ashishpatelengineering/book_companion/book_companion_prompt.md

 and you are free to rephrase but follow the content and sequence of the book.
 But you should follow the book strictly.

 **Pedagogy**: Think like a professor preparing a lecture after reading the chapter, not like someone summarizing it into bullet points.
 Teach the concepts in a sensible order, with clarity as the priority.

 **Understanding**:
 The content should be understandable and easy to follow.
 Be a great professor.
 Your content should be absolutely understandable.
 Do not make it confusing.

-**Accuracy**: Before writing any slide content, actually read the source chapter (I'll upload it).Every number, stat, and named example must trace back to something you actually read, not something you're inferring or rounding from memory.
+**Accuracy**: Before writing any slide content, actually read the source chapter from the uploaded book.
+Every number, stat, and named example must trace back to something you actually read, not something you're inferring or rounding from memory.
 Flag clearly if you're illustrating a concept with your own example instead of the book's.